Capacitor vs React Native (2025): Which Is Better for Your App?

 Infographic decision tree comparing Capacitor vs React Native.

-Situations Where Capacitor Wins
+Situations where Capacitor wins#

-You should lean toward Capacitor if your situation looks like this:
+You’ll probably want to choose Capacitor if your situation looks like this:

-• Your App is Mostly for Displaying Content: If you're building a news reader, an e-commerce storefront, or a company portal, a modern WebView is more than powerful enough.
+• Your app is mostly for displaying content: If you're building a news reader, an e-commerce storefront, or a company portal, a modern WebView is more than powerful enough.
 You get great performance without the extra complexity.

-Scenarios Demanding React Native
+Scenarios demanding React Native#

 You’ll want to choose React Native for these kinds of projects:

-• A "Pixel-Perfect" Native UI is a Must: If your app has to look, feel, and animate exactly like it was built with Swift or Kotlin, React Native is the clear winner.
+• A "Pixel-Perfect" native UI is a must: If your app has to look, feel, and animate exactly like it was built with Swift or Kotlin, React Native is the clear winner.
 By rendering real native UI components, it nails the platform-specific conventions, gestures, and animations.

-Situational Recommendations
+Situational recommendations#

 So, how do you make the final call?
 The right framework depends entirely on your specific circumstances.
 This table breaks down the decision into a simple, head-to-head comparison to guide your choice.